 In the UK, there are over 600 species of moss, all of which are highly resilient, adaptable and non-flowering.
 If left untreated moss will continue to spread over your lawn, diminishing the grass growth and eventually suffocating the grass entirely.

 One of the major causes of moss invasion is the collection of water, on the surface of the lawn.
 This is most commonly caused by compacted soil which creates a poor drainage system during rainfall.
-Water that isn’t drained away efficiently and therefore remains in the surface of your lawn, creates the perfect environment for moss to grow.
-If your moss is caused by a drainage issue, regular hollow tine aeration can resolve this and help promote a healthy, moss free lawn.
+Water that isn’t drained away efficiently and therefore remains on the surface of your lawn creates the perfect environment for moss to grow.
+If your moss is caused by a drainage issue, regular hollow tine aeration can resolve this and help promote a healthy, moss-free lawn.
 Aeration allows better drainage throughout the soil, stopping the area from becoming waterlogged – alleviating the issue.

 Lack of sunlight is also a contributing factor to moss invasion.
 If your garden has a large amount of shade cover and foliage you are more likely to experience moss growth.
 Shade can be caused by buildings, trees, plants, and other vegetation in the garden area.
 For this reason, moss is more prevalent during winter due to a lack of sunlight when compared to the warmer Spring and Summer months.
 Reducing shade and allowing more sunlight to reach the grass can help stop moss growing, by cutting back overhanging plants or trees to allow more natural light to reach your lawn.

 It is also important to ensure that when Autumn comes the fallen leaves are cleared away from your lawn regularly via raking and removing other debris.
 Leaves carpeting your lawn creates a damp, temperate environment where sunlight cannot infiltrate, making it a perfect place for moss to grow and stunt your lawn.